procore-oss/blueprinter/docs/dsl/extensions.md

 # Extensions

-Blueprinter has a powerful extension system with hooks for every step of the serialization lifecycle.
-Some are included with Blueprinter, others are available as gems, and you can easily write your own using the [Extension API](../api/extensions.md).
+Blueprinter has a powerful extension system that permits middleware throughout the entire serialization lifecycle.
+Some extensions are included with Blueprinter, others are available as gems, and you can easily write your own using the [Extension API](../api/extensions.md).

 ## Using extensions